julienrf/play-json-derived-codecs/README.md

 ### Custom format for certain types in hierarchy

 Sometimes, you might want to represent one type differently than default format would.
-This can be done by creating an instance of `DerivedReads` or `DerivedWrites` for said type.
+This can be done by creating an implicit instance of `DerivedReads` or `DerivedWrites` for said type.
 Below is an example of implementing both custom reads and writes for a single class in a hierarchy:

 ~~~ scala
 sealed trait Hierarchy